ameijin/quicketl/docs/guides/io/database-sinks.md

 - `append` for incremental loads
 - `truncate` for full refreshes

-### No Schema Management
+### Limited Schema Management

+- `replace` mode creates tables automatically from the data schema
+- `append` and `truncate` modes will create tables if they don't exist
-QuickETL does not create or modify table schemas.
-Manage schemas separately.
+- QuickETL does not modify existing table schemas (add/remove columns)

 ## Related